Memphis Grizzlies Basketball - Grizzlies News, Scores, Stats, Rumors & More - ESPN

 Tim MacMahon ESPN Staff Writer

+Grizzlies C/PF Brandan Wright plans to make his season debut Monday night in Phoenix, sources told ESPN.
+He has been sidelined while recovering from ankle surgery.

+Memphis sixth man Zach Randolph continued his best month of the season with a 28-point performance in Saturday's victory at Utah.

-Sam Dekker scored a career-high 30 points, James Harden added 29 points and 10 assists and the Rockets leaned on their usual 3-point offense to beat the Grizzlies 119-95 on Saturday night.
+Zach Randolph scored a season-high 28 points, Marc Gasol added 18 and the Memphis Grizzlies beat the Utah Jazz 102-95 on Saturday night.

-Marc Gasol compares his latest dunk to Michael Jordan's in 'Space Jam'

-Memphis Grizzlies star Marc Gasol rarely dunks, but when he does, he feels like His Airness.
+Grizzlies 102, Jazz 95 (final).
+Zach Randolph scored a season-high 28 points off the Memphis bench.
+Mike Conley had nine of his 23 points in the final five minutes.

+Grizzlies 80, Jazz 74 after three quarter.
+Marc Gasol's sizzling streak continues with 18 points on 7-of-10 shooting.

 |TEAM